phpMv/ubiquity/README.md

 Ubiquity wants to keep the essence of PHP and what it does best, for example:
   - By using php (packed) arrays because they are effective in php (with php7 optimization)
   - By not creating instances of classes to inject for the core part of the framework, to prefer the use of classes with static methods

+Overall, Ubiquity wants to keep and use what PHP is good at.

 In this perspective, Ubiquity chooses not to respect certain standards:
 For example, by not creating a Response object implementing an interface (see [PSR-7 HTTP message interfaces](https://www.php-fig.org/psr/psr-7/) ) in response to an Http request.